When Do Ants Come Out During the Year? Expert Pest Tips

 +

 A single colony can forage above ground for six to eight months.
-Follow-up treatments every 90 days keep them at bay.
+Tri-annual treatment visits (three times per year) keep them under control.

 What should I do if I see ant trails indoors?